Fanideveloper/Web-scraping/README.md

 # Web-scraping
-This repository contains the source code and data of website that are scraped using powerful framework of python that is Scrapy.
+Repository contains the source code and scraped data from websites in different format that are scraped using different powerful frameworks of python.
+These frameworks includes requests, Beautiful Soup, Selenium, and Scrapy.